all perfumes and colognes smell the same

 1. Shared Ingredients and Notes

 If you’re unfamiliar with the term “notes” in perfumery, it refers to the individual components or ingredients that make up a fragrance.
-These include floral, fruity, woody, and musky components.
+These include florals, fruity, woody, and musky components, all of which play a role in how a scent is perceived by the nose.

-The following notes are mass appealing, which is why they are commonly used in popular fragrances.
+The following notes are mass appealing, which is why they are commonly used in popular perfumes.

 • Vanilla